slatedocs/slate/source/includes/entities/_states.md

 ## States

-MDLIVE is offered to our customers across all states in the USA.
+MDLIVE is offered to our patients across all states in the USA.
 However, each state has different regulations regarding how a patient may have an appointment with a provider.